BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Related Work

 Along with neural networks being boosted, deep learning frameworks have further enhanced the classification performance by extracting complex content features and capturing nuanced semantic features, such as convolutional neural networks (CNNs) \citep{Kim2014ConvolutionalNN, Wang2017LiarLP, kaliyar2020fndnet}, recurrent neural networks (RNNs) \citep{Ma2016DetectingRF, ruchansky2017csi}, and long short-term memory (LSTM) \citep{Sachan2019RevisitingLN, ma-etal-2020-mode}.
 Kaliyar et al. \citep{kaliyar2020fndnet} proposed a deep CNN model for incorrect information detection compared to classical CNN and LSTM structures, where it explores pre-trained word embeddings and multiple hidden layers to extract text features.

 Additionally, attention networks integrated different features extracted from different latent aspects of news articles to improve detection accuracy \citep{Yang2016HierarchicalAN, linmei-etal-2019-heterogeneous, sun-lu-2020-understanding, yun2023focus}.
-For example, Yang et al. \citep{Yang2016HierarchicalAN} proposed a hierarchical attention network (HAN) to capture the hierarchical structure of documents and employ the word-level and sentence-level attentions.
+For example, a hierarchical attention network (HAN) \citep{Yang2016HierarchicalAN} was proposed to capture hierarchical structure of documents and employ the word-level and sentence-level attentions.
 To construct structured graphs based on texts, graph convolutional networks (GCNs) \citep{Yao2018GraphCN, 10.1145/3714456} have been applied to textual content classification tasks, which construct document-level and corpus-level graphs to learn relationships among words, documents, and corpus.

 With the aid of pre-trained knowledge embeddings, the transformer-based models have advanced the detection accuracy of incorrect information in news articles \citep{croce-etal-2020-gan, kaliyar2021fakebert, xiong-etal-2021-fusing, van-nooten-daelemans-2025-jump}.
 Combining the bidirectional encoder representations from transformers (BERT) \citep{devlin2019bert} with a CNN structure, Kaliyar et al. \citep{kaliyar2021fakebert} proposed a BERT-based incorrect information detection model, where it inputs the BERT embeddings into one-dimensional CNN layers and then detects incorrect information using local features and global dependencies.
 Along with the data structure and modality extending, multimodal approaches are proposed to handle more intricate detection tasks for incorrect information content across text, image, video, audio data, or multiple languages \citep{conneau2019cross, abdali2024multi, 10.1145/3637528.3671977, lu-koehn-2025-learn}.
 For instance, Wu et al. \citep{10.1145/3637528.3671977} emphasized the substantive content over stylistic features, using Large Language Models (LLMs) to reframe news articles and focus on content veracity.
-Though LLMs emerged with impressive capability of processing multimodal features, LLMs still require a large volume of data to update the known knowledge and maintain performance and reliability.
+Though LLMs emerged with impressive capability of processing multimodal features, LLMs still require a large volume of data to update the known knowledge and maintain performance.

-\subsection{Knowledge-based methods}
+\subsection{Knowledge-based Methods}